Yusif Vazir Chamanzaminli: Life and career

 In late 1917, he returned to Kiev to establish an Azerbaijani cultural association.
 In 1918 he was appointed to represent the newly established Azerbaijan Democratic Republic in the Ukrainian People's Republic but there was so much political unrest and turmoil in the region, he was not able to establish an office there.
 He then moved to Simferopol, Crimea, where he worked for a while as a judiciary advisor.

 There he published his research work Lithuanian Tatars dedicated to the history and culture of Lipka Tatars.
 At the same time, he popularized Azeri culture by publishing related articles, especially about literature, in the local newspapers.
 Then in 1919, he was appointed to open the Azerbaijan Embassy in Constantinople, Turkey.
-He managed only to set it up only briefly for a few months before the Bolsheviks took control of Baku, leaving him without job, salary, guidance as to what to do—essentially, without a country.
+He managed only to set it up only briefly for a few months before the Bolsheviks took control of Baku, leaving him without job, salary, guidance as to what to do—essentially, without a passport and without a country.

 Vazirov wrote at least two books that were published while he was in Turkey: (1) "A Survey of Azerbaijani Literature" (1921), and (2) "The History, Geography and Economy of Azerbaijan" (1921).
 Vazirov then left for France to join his younger brother Mir Abdulla, who was studying at the Institut d'Études Politiques de Paris and from which he graduated in 1925.

 In Paris where thousands of émigrés had fled in desperation after the collapse of the Russian Empire, Vazirov was unable to find a job in his field.
 He tried to get a job driving a taxicab but twice failed the exam.
 He eventually managed to get a job working in an automobile locomotive factory in the Paris suburb of Clichy, Hauts-de-Seine.
 He also wrote for a local publication, entitled Les lettres orientales ("Eastern Letters").